AntonC9018/Hopper_University_Paper/paper.md

 ## 2.3.
 A short history of development

 I started working on this project about 2 years ago.
-Over these 2 years, it has been scrapped and rewritten, completely or partially from scratch, about 5 times.
+Over these 2 years, it has been scrapped and rewritten, completely or partially, about 5 times.

-Now it is hard to know what to do at the start, I would even dare say impossible.
+Now, it is hard to know what to do at the start, I would even dare say impossible.
 With complex systems and without completely defined requirements, you rarely get things right the first time.
 Code gets rewritten, ideas become more clear in your mind, new areas and possibilities get explored and abandoned.
 Writing a game is, likewise, not a linear path.